ortus-docs/testbox-docs/README.md

 ```
-# TestBox & MockBox Manual v2.2.0
+# TestBox & MockBox Manual v2.3.0

 ![TestBox](images/TestBoxLogo300.png)

 TestBox is a next generation testing framework for ColdFusion (CFML) that is based on [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior Driven Development) for providing a clean obvious syntax for writing tests.
-It contains not only a testing framework, runner, assertions and expectations library but also ships with MockBox for mocking and stubbing.
+It contains not only a testing framework, runner, assertions and expectations library but also ships with MockBox, A mocking and stubbing companion.
 It also supports xUnit style of testing and MXUnit compatibilities.

 ![MockBox](images/MockBox_300.png)